claireFriedrich/FHDR_adapted/README.md

 - **`--iter`** param is used to specify the number of feedback iterations for global and local feedback mechanisms (refer to paper/architecture diagram)
 - Checkpoints of the model are saved in the **`checkpoints`** directory.
 (Saved after every 2 epochs by default)
 - GPU is used for training.
 Specify GPU IDs using **`--gpu_ids`** param.
-- The model takes around 5 hours to train on a dataset of 1700 images on a Tesla V100-PCIE-32GB GPU.
+- The model takes around 80s per epoch so 5 hours to train on a dataset of 1700 images on a Tesla V100-PCIE-32GB GPU.

 ## Pretrained models